gau1991/unity-webapps-slack-unofficial/README.md

 ```

 ## Missing Features:
-1. Notifications are not yet integarted with Unity
+1. Notifications are not yet integrated with Unity
-2. Notifications count is not yet visiabal on Unity Top bar
+2. Notifications count is not yet visibal on Unity Top bar

 ## License:
 1. Slack is registered Trademark for Slack Technologies, Inc